Strahinja Banović

 Strahinja Banović or Strahinjić Ban (Страхиња Бановић; died 15 June 1389 according to tradition) is the name of the nobleman and knight depicted in the Serbian epic poem of the same title.
-It is unsure whether or not he existed, but some historians believe he was in fact Đurađ II Stracimirović Balšić of Zeta, whose grandfather-in-law was Jug Bogdan.
+It is unsure whether or not he existed; however, some historians believe he was in fact Đurađ II Stracimirović Balšić of Zeta, whose grandfather-in-law was Jug Bogdan.

 As stated in the poem, Strahinja ruled a small territory Banjska near Kosovo (Banjska kraj Kosova) prior to the Battle of Kosovo (1389).

-His wife Anđelija, daughter of noble Jug Bogdan gets kidnapped by Bashi-bazouk Vlah Alija after Turks ravaged absent Strahinja's castle.
+His wife Anđelija, daughter of noble Jug Bogdan gets kidnapped by Bashi-bazouk Vlah Alija after Turks ravage an absent Strahinja's castle.

-Strahinja asks Jug Bogdan if he and Anđelija's brothers (the Jugovići) could help him rescue her, but Jug Bogdan refuses, presuming that Anđelija had slept with the kidnapper, which is a great shame to the family.
-On his own, Strahinja seeks for Anđelija in the fictional Goleč mountain, where Vlah Alija is stationed.
+Strahinja asks Jug Bogdan if he and Anđelija's brothers (the Jugovići) could help him rescue her, but Jug Bogdan refuses, presuming that Anđelija has slept with the kidnapper, which is a great shame to the family.
+On his own, Strahinja searches for Anđelija in the fictional Goleč mountain, where Vlah Alija is stationed.

 Strahinja finally finds them, but Anđelija openly betrays him for Vlah Alija.

 Strahinja slices Vlah Alija's throat with his teeth, as a wolf would kill a sheep and returns to his father-in-law's estate with his wife where her brothers wait to kill her.
 Strahinja steps in front and tells them that he had forgiven his wife.

 The greatest significance of the song is in the contrasts that arise between traditional and human:

 Representatives of traditional morality in the poem are members of the Jugović family (brothers and father of the abducted Andjelija), while Strahinja is a figure that goes beyond the limits of the laid down norms and relies only on his own humanity.

 Whether the adultery was intentionally committed or the woman was abducted and raped, the penalty for the adulteress has traditionally been death.
 Banović Strahinja condemns the inhumanity and primitiveness of such understanding, and shows a deep knowledge of the human psyche seeing that his wife has betrayed him not because of the love of the kidnapper, but out of fear for her own life, knowing the traditional punishment.

 1981 movie Banović Strahinja is based on the poem.

 Other poems of the Kosovo Cycle also mention Strahinja, such as "Three Good Heroes" and "Tsar Lazar and Tsaritsa Milica", the latter of which mentions that he supposedly died in the Battle of Kosovo.
 The epic poem described above, eponymously titled "Banović Strahinja", is not the oldest poem about him; an older version exists in the tradition of bugarštica, entitled "When Strahinja Banović's wife betrayed him, and when therefore her brothers killed her".
 As can be inferred from the title, this earlier version of the poem ends differently, with the Jugovići stabbing Strahinja's wife to death.